 Evaluate options and select a new email service.

 Sign up for new email service and create account(s).
-This may include working with your LRT to set up your custom “@[cityname].lib.ia.us” domain (not available with all new email options).
+This may include setting up your custom “@[cityname].lib.ia.us” domain (not available with all new email options).

 Transfer your AtMail email archive to your new service.
 The State Library has developed instructions for selected email providers; refer to the accordion section below for more information.